 PSH Pipeline Strategy Time Frame Responsible Parties Priority Level a.
-Support the increase of funding for Key Rental Assistance 44 to provide an annualized increase to the participating owners to address the subsidy gap to fully utilize units set aside by the Targeting Program.
-45 Short-term, ongoing NCDHHS, with support from NCHFA, advocates, and stakeholders High b.
-Sustain deep affordability standards for the Low-Income Housing Tax Credit (LIHTC) 46 program to serve people at or Short-term NCHFA High
+Support the increase of funding for Key Rental Assistance 47 to provide an annualized increase to the participating owners to address the subsidy gap to fully utilize units set aside by the Targeting Program.
+48 Short-term, ongoing NCDHHS, with support from NCHFA, advocates, and stakeholders High b.
+Sustain deep affordability standards for the Low-Income Housing Tax Credit Short-term NCHFA High